-During a consultation with Dr. Ryan Reeves or Dr. Rod Strickland, they will examine your teeth to determine if a dental crown is the best option for your needs.
+During a consultation with Dr. Ryan Reeves or Dr. Brill, they will examine your teeth to determine if a dental crown is the best option for your needs.
 If it’s not, they will tell you about your other treatment options.

 Dental Crowns Procedure

 If you need a dental crown and we’re placing it over an existing tooth, we will start by prepping your tooth.
 If you need a root canal or decay removed, we will complete that first.
 To prep your tooth for the crown, we will remove some tooth material to make room for the crown.
 We will take impressions after we finish the tooth prep.
 We send the impressions to a dental lab to create the permanent crown.
 In the meantime, you will wear a temporary crown.
 After the crown returns from the lab, we will test the fit, shape, size, and appearance before cementing it in place.

 If we’re placing a dental crown on a dental implant to replace a missing tooth, we will still take impressions, but the only prep work that occurs beforehand is placing the dental implant.